mooyah5/Mooyah5/README.md

 </br>

-### Proficient in! 💡

-- FE 1 - JavaScript, TypeScript, Python, HTML5, CSS3, scss
-- FE 2 - React, React Native, Svelte, Next.js(14), Vue.js(2,3) (State Managing - Redux_toolkit, Zustand, Jotai, Vuex)
-- Collab - Git, GitHub, Figma, Notion, Gitlab, MatterMost, Jira, Slack
-- UI/UX, Design System, Responsive design
-- Python

-### Currently Learning ... 🤓

-- SSR for SEO with Next.js
-- Backend - NestJS
+## 💡 Proficient in

-- Algorithm - with Python and JavaScript syntax
+- Creating interactive screens with complex designs and rich animations.
-- Cross-browsing, Web Standards, Web Accessibility
-- CI/CD, Infra - Docker, Jenkins, Ubuntu, AWS EC2, AWS RDS, Kubernetes
+- Using various libraries and frameworks like React, Next.js (14), Svelte, and Vue, along with tools like Redux, Zustand, Jotai, and Vuex.
+- Building robust design systems, optimizing UI/UX, and ensuring responsive designs.

+## 🤓 Currently Learning

+- Advanced testing libraries like Storybook, Jest, and Vitest.
+- Implementing authentication, authorization, and automated API documentation with NestJS.

 </br>